GamerBoi801/AL-CS-P4-/recursion/iter_to_recu.md

 # Converting Iterative Functions to Recursive Functions

 This document provides a step-by-step guide on how to convert an iterative function into a recursive function.
-Understanding this process is essential for improving code readability and leveraging recursion's power in problem-solving.

-## Why Convert?

-Recursive methods can often be more intuitive and easier to understand than their iterative counterparts.
-Converting iterative code into recursive functions can help clarify the logic behind the algorithm, making it easier to follow and maintain.

-## General Steps for Conversion
+##  Steps for Conversion

 ### Step 1: Identify the Loop Structure